Rainlabuw/ML-based-optimal-control/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-In this work, a Machine Learning based perception module is developed using Masked-RCNN (and Bayesian Neural Networks) with RGB-D images to estimate the position of objects in an Unreal Engin environment.
+In this work, a Machine Learning based perception module is developed using Mask-RCNN (and Bayesian Neural Networks) with RGB-D images to estimate the position of objects in an Unreal Engin environment.
 Two methods are offered for autonomous navigation:

 * Sampling based approaches such as RRT^* and Astar
 * stochastic optimal control: Successive convexification for path planning.